A Fort Lauderdale motorcycle accident lawyer at Chalik & Chalik Injury Lawyers

-However, depending on when your accident occurred and when you decide to file a claim to recover damages, there may a time limit on pursuing these.
-These time limits are referred to as statute of limitations.
+However, depending on when your accident occurred and when you decide to file a claim to recover damages, there may be a time limit on pursuing these.
+These time limits are referred to as statutes of limitations.

-The statute of limitations in Fort Lauderdale for a personal injury claim, which you may file after being injured in a Fort Lauderdale motorcycle wreck, is four (4) years.
-If you are filing a wrongful death suit, the limit is two (2) years from the time of passing.
+The statute of limitations in Fort Lauderdale for a personal injury lawsuit, which you may file after being injured in a Fort Lauderdale motorcycle wreck, is four years, according to Florida Statutes § 95.11(3)(a).
+If you are filing a wrongful death suit, the limit is two years from the time of passing, according to Florida Statutes § 95.11(4)(d).
 The statute of limitations for personal injury cases also states that there is a limit on the amount of time after an accident you can wait before starting your claim.
 It is important that you are timely, or you could end up not being able to seek compensation at all.

 Motorcycle Fatalities in the U.S (2005-2016)

-Data released by the U.S Department of Transportation Fatality Reporting System (FARS) reported a total of 4,976 motorcyclists deaths in 2016.
+CHART CAPTION: (below chart) Data released by the U.S Department of Transportation Fatality Reporting System (FARS) reported a total of 4,976 motorcyclists deaths in 2016.
 Since the 1980s, there has been a decline in the number of motorcyclist deaths.
-However, between 1998 and 2008 motorcycle accidents steadily increased and 2016 saw a peak in fatalities.
+However, between 1998 and 2008, motorcycle accidents steadily increased, and 2016 saw a peak in fatalities.
 According to the report, motorcycle deaths accounted for 13% of all motor vehicle deaths in 2016.
 Of those fatalities, more than 60% of those fatally injured drivers were helmeted.